mishmashclone/riccardoancarani-riccardoancarani.github.io/_posts/2019-10-04-lateral-movement-megaprimer.md

 * [Pass the hash - reusing hashes](https://sushant747.gitbooks.io/total-oscp-guide/pass_the_hash_-_reusing_hashes.html)

-### User Access Control & User Right Assignment
+### User Account Control & User Right Assignment

 Let's say you tried a Pth attack, it doesn't work and you're sure that the credentials are the same.
 How it can be? is PtH broken?

 Maybe reading some remedial actions for PtH you encountered some setting like `LocalAccountTokenFilterPolicy`.
-That option is part of a group of settings called User Access Control (UAC) and they define the amount of privileges and the [integrity level](https://docs.microsoft.com/en-us/windows/win32/secauthz/mandatory-integrity-control) of processes spawned by a user that logged in remotely.
+That option is part of a group of settings called User Account Control (UAC) and they define the amount of privileges and the [integrity level](https://docs.microsoft.com/en-us/windows/win32/secauthz/mandatory-integrity-control) of processes spawned by a user that logged in remotely.

 In simple words, integrity levels are an additional access control restriction that prevents processes with a lower integrity level to interact with processes with an high integrity level.
 A common example is the `lsass.exe` process that is running with an high integrity level, if you don't elevate the access you have, even with an administrator account (the UAC prompt ;) ), you won't be able to dump its memory.